Vamshavardhan50/Ux-flow/README.md

 # Ux Flow

-This is a highly customizable web scraper built with Next.js 14, PostgreSQL, Prisma, and React Flow.
+This is a highly customizable web scraper built with Next.js 14, Sqlites, Prisma, and React Flow.
 It enables users to create, manage, and execute complex web scraping workflows with a visual, no-code/low-code interface.
 The scraper comes with advanced features such as AI-based data extraction

 ## Screenshots